 You should avoid direct exposure to the noon sunlight as it can scorch the plant’s leaves and cause water stress.

-If both options are unavailable, then you can put your plant a few feet away from a South-facing window.
+If both options are unavailable, you can put your plant a few feet away from a South-facing window.

-You can also keep it outdoors on the front porch or the balcony, provided that the plant receives enough shade from direct sunlight.
+You can also keep it outdoors on the front porch or the balcony, provided the plant receives enough shade from direct sunlight.

 Artificial lighting can also help your plants thrive if none of the above is an option.